 Although parents indicated awareness of recommended refrigeration temperatures, self-reported practices suggest formula may be stored at potentially unsafe temperature in the home:

-- 79% were aware that their refrigerator should operate at a temperature between 0 - 5°C. - 59% reported that they did not know the current temperature of their refrigerator. - 71% reported they never use a thermometer to check the operating temperature of their refrigerator.
+• 79% were aware that their refrigerator should operate at a temperature between 0 - 5°C.

 Use-by date:

 The use-by date, is determined based upon pathogen growth parameters, to ensure food remains safe for consumers (Wilson, 1996).